Peer-reviewed publications

 Works in progress

-Sacrifices Uncompensated: Vietnam War Casualties and Regional Development in South Korea
+The Political Consequences of Vietnam War Casualties in South Korea

-State Mobilization of Wartime Sexual Slaves: The Japanese Comfort Women System
+State-Organized Sexual Slavery: The Japanese Comfort Women System